 A CrossBox Server is used to facilitate building and debugging Elements projects on operating systems other than that used by the developer.
 For example, a developer working on Windows might want to debug a Mac or Linux app, or a developer working in Fire on Mac might want to run an application on a Windows or Linux host for debugging.

 CrossBox 2 no longer requires running a custom app on the target machine, and instead uses SSH.
-(SSH is available on Linux and Mac by default, and for Windows we will be providing a light-weight SSH server you can run, in Elements 10.)
+(SSH is available on Linux and Mac by default, and can easily be installed on Windows via OpenSSH.)

-Island applications can be built locally on Mac, without the need for a remote connection, regardless of target platform.
+Island applications can be built locally on both Mac and Windows, without the need for a remote connection, regardless of target platform.